Friedemann Bach (film)

 Friedemann Bach is a 1941 German historical drama film directed by Traugott Müller and starring Gustaf Gründgens, Leny Marenbach and Johannes Riemann.
 The film depicts the life of Johann Sebastian Bach's son Wilhelm Friedemann Bach.
-It is based on Albert Emil Brachvogel's novel Friedemann Bach.
+It is based on Albert Emil Brachvogel's fiction novel Friedemann Bach.
 Wilhelm Friedemann Bach is shown as a gifted son trying to escape his father's shadow.